3dvconf/3dvconf.github.io/2024/author-faq.md

 A. YES.
 Reviewers will get the exact pdf file of the paper you submitted, so they can see the color images on the screen.
 Do be warned though that many reviewers still like to read printed papers and not all have access to high-end color printers.
 Please make sure to comment in the paper to request the reviewers to see the color online copy.

+**Q. How do I obtain my paper ID?**

+A. After creating a new submission in the OpenReview system, you will see your paper ID.
+Please update your PDF accordingly and upload the PDF with the paper ID.

 **Q. What is the 3DV {{page.year}} policy on DUAL SUBMISSIONS?**